emile-dg/titanscraper/README.md

 TITANScraper
 =========
-v1.0.0
+v0.0.1

 Description
 ----------
-This is a simple but quite easy python library for scraping webpages easily and quickly.
+This is a simple but quite usefull python library for scraping webpages easily and quickly.
 Give it a try!

 Example
 ------